Dale and Grace: Breaking up

-Death
+Death of Dale Houston

-Dale Houston died on September 27, 2007 of heart failure at the Wesley Medical Center in Hattiesburg, Mississippi, at the age of 67.
-At his funeral Troy Shondell gave a musical tribute, and interment was in Smyrna Cemetery in Collins, Mississippi.
+Houston died on September 27, 2007 of heart failure at the Wesley Medical Center in Hattiesburg, Mississippi, at the age of 67.
+At his funeral, his friend, Troy Shondell gave a musical tribute, and interment was in Smyrna Cemetery in Collins, Mississippi.

 Honors

 In 1995, Dale and Grace, having been reunited, were honored in Mississippi through resolutions of the Covington County Board of Supervisors and the Town of Seminary.
 In 2000, Houston received the 'Louisiana Living Legends Award' from the Public Broadcasting Service.
 Earlier, he was inducted into the Texas Music Hall of Fame and the Gulf Coast Music Hall of Fame, both in 1998.

 In 2007, newly elected Louisiana Secretary of State Jay Dardenne announced that Houston and Broussard, along with John Fred and the Playboys, were being named to the Delta Music Museum Hall of Fame.
 To garner such an honor, one must have national or international recognition, said the museum director, Judith Bingham.
 Dale and Grace performed at the festival in Ferriday, where Houston had attended the ninth and tenth grades decades earlier at Ferriday High School.
 In October 2007, Dale and Grace were inducted into the Louisiana Music Hall of Fame.